Peace lilies are one of my favorite houseplants as they are one of the few that flower for months on end!

 How Often to Water Peace Lilies

-Peace lilies (Spathiphyllum) are tropical plants that grow in rainforest conditions in their native Columbia and are adapted to living in moist soil with high levels of humidity in bright indirect light or dappled shade (rather then direct sun).
+Peace lilies (Spathiphyllum) are tropical plants that grow in rainforest conditions in their native Columbia and are adapted to living in moist soil with high levels of humidity in bright indirect light or dappled shade (rather than direct sun).

 As peace lilies are adapted to tropical conditions with consistent moisture, they are very susceptible to wilting in our homes because of dryer air and underwatering.

-They can also wilt and turn yellow as a response to over watering or more often when the roots are sitting in stagnant water.
+They can also wilt and turn yellow as a response to overwatering or, more often, when the roots are sitting in stagnant water.

 It is important to emphasize that whilst peace lilies grow very well in houses at room temperatures of 65°F to 75°F (18°C to 23°C) during the day and at least 50°F (10°C) at night, the air in our homes is often too dry for peace lilies.

-The solution to this is to mist the leaves of your peace lily at least once per week if not more often, to create a humid micro-climate that replicates the humid conditions of its native rainforest environment.
+So the conventional advice is to mist the leaves of your peace lily at least once per week if not more often, to create a humid micro-climate that replicates the humid conditions of its native rainforest environment.

-• The temperature and natural humidity levels of your climate.
+- The temperature and natural humidity levels of your climate.

-• The size of your pot (smaller pots can dry out much quicker).
+- The size of your pot (smaller pots can dry out much quicker).

-• The airflow around your home (draughts, open windows, air conditioning can all sap moisture from leaves).
+- The airflow around your home (draughts, open windows, air conditioning can all sap moisture from leaves).

-• The capacity of the soil to retain moisture.
+- The capacity of the soil to retain moisture.

-In most cases once per week is optimal but adjust how often your water peace lilies to suit your individual conditions to prevent the leaves turning yellow and wilting from drought and overwatering.
+In most cases once per week is optimal but adjust how often your water peace lilies to suit your individual conditions to prevent the leaves from turning yellow and wilting from drought and overwatering.

 (Read my article, how to save peace lilies with yellow leaves).

-How to Tell Whether your Peace Lily is Under Watered or Over Watered
+How to Tell Whether Your Peace Lily is Underwatered or Overwatered

-• The leaves can turn brown or even yellow.
+- The leaves can turn brown or even yellow.

-• The leaf edges tend to turn brown if the humidity is too low.
+- The leaf edges tend to turn brown if the humidity is too low.

-If the soil is boggy or damp then over watering is the problem, but if the soil is relatively dry then it is safe to say under watering and drought stress is the cause.
+If the soil is boggy or damp, then overwatering is the problem, but if the soil is relatively dry, then it is safe to say underwatering and drought stress is the cause.

 Important Peace Lily Watering Tips

-The best practice is to leave the water in its container till it reaches approximately room temperature before watering.
+From my conversations with some specialist growers, the insistence on best practice is to leave the water in its container till it reaches approximately room temperature before watering.

 How Often to Water a Peace Lily in Winter